exion5/exion5.github.io/console.md

 </p>

 ## Controls
 One of the core aspects of gaming is being able to control your movement in an easy way.
-In my handheld gaming console, I used a microcontroller (Arduino Pro Micro) to control the gamepad.
+In my handheld gaming console, I used a microcontroller (Arduino Pro Micro) to control the gamepad Essentially, when you click on a button from the gamepad, it sends a signal to the Arduino which then gives information to the Raspberry Pi to implement whatever is clicked in real life.

-Essentially, when you click on a button from the gamepad, it sends a signal to the Arduino which then gives information to the Raspberry Pi to implement whatever is clicked in real life.
+When creating the controllers, I soldered on the buttons and Arduino onto a prefboard which allows me to make the connections between the controller and the parts.

 <p align="center">
     <img src="./assets/controllers.jpeg" width="825" height="412">